Skip To Main Content

 E. The student has repeatedly failed to comply with requirements for participation in an alternative or online school program, such as participating in weekly direct contact with the teacher, or

-F. The student’s admission is no longer consistent with the standards for acceptance above.
+F. The students’ admission is no longer consistent with the standards for approval above.

-Resident students moving out of district during the school year will be notified by the school that they may stay until the end of the grading period and of the requirement for Washington State Choice Transfer Request Portal to be submitted with the district.
-It will be the decision of the district to allow the student to continue after the end of the grading period, based on the above standards.
+Resident students moving out of district during the school year will be notified by the school of the requirement for Washington State Choice Transfer Request to be submitted with the district to remain enrolled.
+If the transfer request is denied, the last day for the student to attend will be determined and communicated by the school district.

 Children of Full-Time Employees